 Q: Yeah, that’s true.

-Q: Yeah.
-Interesting.
+Q: Interesting.
 So do you feel that the Landmarks Preservation Commission has been too focused on Manhattan and hasn’t been focusing on the boroughs?

 Kroessler: No, not anymore.
 I don’t think they understand the other boroughs in the way that they think they do.
 For example, not designating St. Savior’s.
 For refusing to designate a historic district in Richmond Hill because the porches had been enclosed.
-Well, you know, it’s been 100 years, things change, but.
+Well, you know, it’s been one hundred years, things change, but.

 Kroessler: And there were layers of urban use, but that doesn’t mean that the four Queen Anne houses that are on this block shouldn’t be designated.
 I mean, where else are you going to find them.
 You’re not, they’re 1869.
 They’re it.
 And the Landmarks Commission said, “I don’t think so.”
 You know, siding.
 Okay.
-Whereas in Manhattan neighborhoods they will designate 8th Street in Manhattan.
+Whereas in Manhattan neighborhoods, they will designate Eighth Street in Manhattan.
 That changed?
-I mean, there’s nothing original on 8th Street and yet it’s designated, regulated, and the idea is that it gradually brings it back.
+I mean, there’s nothing original on Eighth Street and yet it’s designated, regulated, and the idea is that it gradually brings it back.
 That was the idea.
 But they somehow don’t apply that in Queens.

 Q: Interesting.
-And so you said “yet” when you said that the Landmarks Commission doesn’t focus — I’m sorry, not anymore.
+And so you said yet when you said that the Landmarks Commission doesn’t focus—I’m sorry, not anymore.
 So the Landmarks Commission used to focus more on Manhattan?